-All the plastic collected in the mixed recycling containers in north London is taken to one of two local materials recovery facilities (MRFs) where the plastic is separated from other items and sent for reprocessing.
+All the plastic collected in the mixed recycling containers in north London is taken to the local materials recovery facility (MRF) where the plastic is separated from other items and sent for reprocessing.

 Most of north London’s plastic recycling is processed in the United Kingdom.
 Last year 91% of the collected plastic recycling managed by NLWA was processed in the United Kingdom.
 From the remaining tonnage, 8%, (equivalent to 900 tonnes), was sent to facilities located in Europe and less than 1% was sent to other facilities in Asia.
 The proportion of plastic waste exported abroad for further reprocessing is relatively low compared to other local authorities.
 Provisional figures from last year showed that a total of 1,042 tonnes of plastics were exported from north London, equivalent to 0.002% of the 611,000 tonnes exported from the whole of the UK even though NLWA manages 3% of the UK’s waste.

 The most common plastics collected in north London for further reprocessing are plastic bottles and packaging such as empty food pots, tubs and trays.
 Food packaging is commonly made of Polyethylene Terephthalate (PET, PETE) and Polypropylene (PP).
 It can be difficult for the MRF to separate the different polymer types, so mixed plastics are often baled and transported to specialist plastics recovery facilities (PRFs) for further sorting.